rogerchamberlain/rogerchamberlain.github.io/modules/A/studio.md

 1. Click the **Upload** button to *compile* `helloworld` and *upload* it to the Arduino (the **Verify** button just compiles your program, looking for errors in the code).
 2. Make sure the code uploaded correctly (the **status message** should say `Done uploading.`).
 3. Open the **Serial Monitor** to view the output that our newly programmed Arduino writes to its *serial port*.
 You should see the phrase `Hello, world!`.
 4. Press the **reset button** on your Arduino board.
 The Serial Monitor should  display the phrase `Hello, world!` again. <br/>**Important:** Note that in the bottom right of the Serial Monitor there is a dropdown box that by default reads `Newline`. **Change this to the `No line ending` option**.
 This has to do with input to the Arduino from the keyboard.
-Although this studio will not provide keyboard input to the Arduino, future studios and assignments will, and it is important that the `No line ending` option is selected or unintended isues may arise.
+Although this first exercise will not provide keyboard input to the Arduino, future exercises will, and it is important that the `No line ending` option is selected or unintended issues may arise.
 You should get into the habit of making sure this option is selected.
 5. The Arduino has two **entry points** into your code, or, in other words, two places it looks to run your code.
 Whenever the Arduino starts up or is reset, the Arduino runs the `void setup()` function once.
 After that, the Arduino runs the `void loop()` function over and over until the Arduino is unplugged or reset.

 	Opening serial monitor or pushing the reset button on the Arduino both reset the Arduino.